haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/GiftCardStaging.md

 ## Implementation details

-The Magento_GiftCardStaging module changes the GiftCard Product creation page to make them compatible with the Magento Staging Framework:
+The Magento_GiftCardStaging模块 changes the GiftCard Product creation page to make them compatible with the Magento Staging Framework:

 - Adds the Amount field set to the Schedule Update form
 - Provides functionality of the field set